und3rcraft/writeups/htb_business_ctf_2022_dirty_money/cloud/operator/README.md

 ```

-However I quickly realised I had no idea, where to go next.
+However I quickly realised I had no idea where to go next.
 There didn't even seem to be kubernetes token in the normal spots.

-After some enumeration I went back to the AWX instance, and found out why.
+After some enumeration I went back to the AWX website, and found out why.

-Navaging to instance groups > default > edit >check the box for customize pod specification
+Navaging to instance groups > default > edit > check the box for customize pod specification

 ```
 apiVersion: v1